JosiahParry/anime/r/README.md

 ```

 We can use this information to join the attributes of the source data to
 the target data.
-In this example we take values from `sources` and use
+In this example we take values from `source` and use
 `reframe()` to create a new data.frame of interpolated values.

 > [!NOTE]